 Use an identification guidebook.
 Visit your local bookstore or library to find guides to help identify patterns and glass dinnerware.
 If you could find a manufacturer signature when you examined your glasses, books that are specific to the manufacturer.
 If you are still trying to identify both the manufacturer and the pattern of your piece, look for general guides or use any part of your glass to limit your search.

 Contact a glass replacement company.
 A company Replacements, Ltd., which supplies replacement pieces of china, silver and glass, offers a free identification service.
 Send the company a picture of your glass via email, fax or regular mail.
 Get a professional opinion.
-If you have trouble identifying your glass or if you want a second opinion, take your piece or detailed images of the play to an antique store or a glass show.glass dinnerware
+If you have trouble identifying your glass or if you want a second opinion, take your piece or detailed images of the play to an antique store or a glass show.Tags: glass dinnerware